vietlq/vietlq.github.io/content/post/taming-elementary-os.md

 ## Fix wifi issues for Ubuntu

-You can follow the short and sweet guide written in another article: [Fix Wifi for Ubuntu on Microsft Surface]({{< relref "fix-wifi-for-ubuntu-on-microsft-surface.md" >}}).
+You can follow the short and sweet guide written in another article: [Fix Wifi for Ubuntu on Microsoft Surface]({{< relref "fix-wifi-for-ubuntu-on-microsoft-surface.md" >}}).

 ## Stop displaying * (asterisks) when typing passwords